Batman, Adam West Blues, and Adam West Day – The Rest of the Story

 Walla Walla music artist Daniel Minteer commented, “He’s another great hero gone missing.
 Adam West and Batman left a memorable mark on so many in so many ways.
 Having grown up watching the 1960s Batman TV series and with all the musical influences from that era, it seemed only fitting given my love of music that I would later write my own rock and roll version of Batman in 1978 just after graduating from high school.
 Back then I remember telling people, ‘If they ever come out with another Batman movie, I have just the song, ha ha!’ “

-“Our band High Voltage used to perform Batman back in the day,” Minteer recalled, “and I vividly remember our bass player adding some crazy laughs in the verses.
+“Our band High Voltage used to perform Batman back in the day,” Minteer recalled, “and I vividly remember our bass player, Merle Olson, adding some crazy laughs in the verses.
 Though it was a favorite tune to play, I never recorded it until last year for inclusion on the Calling All Aliens album.
 I tried to stay true to my original rock anthem, and the laughs!”

 Minteer continued, “It was uncanny coincidence and timing that I would end up living in Adam West’s home town of Walla Walla, record Batman at all after so many years, and then by chance release it as part of a new album just before Adam West died, wow.
 And now with this grand Adam West Day in Walla Walla, I’m just grateful to be a part of it.”